telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### clear

 Triggered when files are cleared by clicking on the "Clear" button.
-Note: Cancelling this event will prevent the clearing the selected files.
+Note: Cancelling this event will prevent clearing of the selected files.

 #### Wire-up an event handler that triggered when a user clears selected files